julisotoh/Databricks_learning/Machine_Learning_K-Means.md

 )
 ```

-Then I can calculate summaries using the original variables:
+Then I can summarize the original variables:

 ```python
 from pyspark.sql import functions as F